 Annual unit assessment reports for both academic and non-academic units for the previous year should be completed in the Xitracs Portal by July 15.
 Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on the Assessment Reports webpage.

 The General Education Assessment Council (GEAC) is responsible for ongoing review of the General Education Core Curriculum and related outcomes assessment.
 All courses in the General Education Core Curriculum must assess one of the University’s three student learning outcomes: communication, problem solving, or personal and professional development.

 At the end of each semester, department heads or program coordinators responsible for general education courses must complete the General Education and QEP Course Section Summary Form.
-A representative sample of student artifacts (10% of the total enrollment in the course) should be uploaded to the course section summary form for courses in the English Composition, Humanities, Fine Arts, and Social/Behavioral Sciences areas.
+A representative sample of student artifacts (10% of the total enrollment in the course) should be uploaded to the course section summary form.

 At the end of each semester, department heads or program coordinators must ensure that a representative sample of student artifacts from capstone courses (10% of the total enrollment in the course) are submitted to IRE through the Capstone Artifact Submission Form.

 Each year, IRE coordinates the direct assessment of student artifacts from general education courses and capstone courses.

 Further information about general education assessment can be found in the

 Other institutional strategic initiatives, such as the Quality Enhancement Plan (QEP) required by SACSCOC, may require academic departments and units to submit additional assessment information related to the achievement of institutional goals.
 The timeline for these assessments will be communicated through IRE, and IRE will work to ensure that these timelines align with existing processes.